indie-mirror/4042302-site/content/get-started.md

 ## WordPress
  [Fabrica Evergreen Web](https://github.com/yeswework/fabrica-evergreen-web) is a tiny plugin which allows you to use 404 → 302 on WordPress sites.
 After installation and activation, you specify the fallback path in a settings screen.

+## Website behind Amazon CloudFront CDN
+Configure a [Lambda@Edge](https://github.com/niobos/404to302-lae) function on Origin-Response.
+The fallback URL can be specified as a Tag on the CloudFront Distribution.

 ## Contribute

 [Edit this page on GitHub](https://github.com/indie-mirror/4042302-site/blob/master/content/get-started.md) to contribute 404 → 302 configurations for your favourite servers and platforms and send us a pull request.